Arjan bowl

-Arjan bowl (Persian: Jaam-e Arjan) is a bronze bowl dated between 800 B.C and 500 B.C.
+Arjan bowl (Persian: Jaam-e Arjan) is a Phoenician bronze bowl dated between 800 B.C and 500 B.C.
 It was discovered in 1982 after a bulldozer working on the Marun Dam project cut into a rock tomb near Behbahan, Iran.

 Arjan is the ancient name of Behbahan.
 Originated from the Elamite period, it measures 43.5 cm by 8.5 cm.
 The bowl is engraved with five concentric registers around a central rosette, and contains an inscription in the Elamite language which translates to "Kidin-Hutran son of Kurlush."

 Background

 In 1982, the remains of a tomb from the 2nd millennium BCE was discovered near an archaeological site of Arjan.
 The tomb covers an area of about 3.75 km2, with only scattered traces of buildings, walls, a castle, a qanat, a dam, and a bridge across the nearby Marun river.

 The tomb contains a large bronze coffin which had a golden ring, ninety-eight golden buttons, ten cylindrical vessels, a dagger, a silver bar, and a bronze tray with various images found with the coffin.
 The tray is called Arjan Bowl or Dezmone Starks and is more than three thousand years old.
 Arjan tray drawings include five painting circles in its center, a sixteen-pointed flower (similar to a Helianthus annuus sunflower, and a type of chrysanthemum).
 This flower symbolizes the sun and the wheel of destiny.
 A row of lions, cattle, and birds are associated with various rituals, and the seven circles or rings in the tray represent the sacred number seven.
 The number is sacred in Judaism and many other religions.
 The origin of this sanctity is not clear, but like many symbols of famous religions, it has a root in ancient primitive religions.
 The logo used by Iran at the 2020 Summer Olympics was the Arjan tray.